Surrogacy in Ukraine and Georgia

 Ukraine and Georgia have legal frameworks supporting surrogacy for heterosexual couples.

-Until 2022, Ukraine was the second most popular international surrogacy destination for UK parents, with many agencies offering surrogacy and egg donation services for married couples.
-Since Russia invaded in February 2022, the UK Foreign Office has advised against engaging in surrogacy in Ukraine, and there are significant risks associated with conceiving a child in a warzone.
+Until 2022, Ukraine was the second most popular international surrogacy destination for UK parents after the US, with many agencies offering surrogacy and egg donation services for married couples.
+Since Russia invaded in February 2022, the UK Foreign Office has advised UK parents not to engage in surrogacy in Ukraine, and there are significant risks associated with conceiving a child in a warzone.

-Georgia has a similar legal framework (again supporting surrogacy only for heterosexual parents), although there are fewer surrogacy agencies in Georgia and the war in Ukraine has placed considerable strain on the system.
+Georgia has legislation which explicitly supports surrogacy for heterosexual parents, although there are fewer surrogacy agencies in Georgia and the war in Ukraine has placed considerable strain on the system.
 Care is needed to follow the Georgian legal requirements carefully, and to navigate surrogacy safely and ethically.

 Our Ukraine and Georgia surrogacy content hub gives free information and resources on UK legal issues for intended parents conceiving children through surrogacy in Ukraine or Georgia.